Samuel-jacobs/sunnyside-agency/README.md

 ### What I learned

-during the course of working on this project, i learned a few things and reinforced my knowledge on other things.
+during the course of working on this project, i learned a few things and brushed up my knowledge on other things.

 One thing i learned was how to use images with different sizes on different screen sizes.
 This makes it easier for users when loading pages on their browsers asthe browser selects the appropraite image that suits whatever screen size in use.